NYPL/libbib/README.md

 [![](http://www.r-pkg.org/badges/version/libbib)](https://cran.r-project.org/package=libbib)

 ## Description
-An R package providing functions for validating and normalizing bibliographic codes such as ISBN, ISSN, LCCN, and OCLC.
+An R package providing functions for for validating and normalizing bibliographic codes such as ISBN, ISSN, and LCCN.
+Includes functions to translate Call numbers (Library of Congress and Dewey Decimal) to their subject classifications or subclassifications.
+Also provides various loadable data files such call number / subject crosswalks and code

 Speed of execution and robustness are priorities in this package.
 To the end of optimizing speed and efficiency, careful consideration